gurudanito001/pardomart-vendor/api/docs/StaffApi.md

 const configuration = new Configuration();
 const apiInstance = new StaffApi(configuration);

 let staffUserId: string; //Optional.
-Filter transactions for a specific staff member. (optional) (default to undefined) let vendorId: string; //Optional.
-Filter transactions for staff at a specific store. (optional) (default to undefined)
+Filter transactions for a specific staff member (shopper or admin). (optional) (default to undefined) let vendorId: string; //Optional.
+For Vendors, filters transactions for staff at a specific store.
+For Store Admins, this is ignored. (optional) (default to undefined)

 const { status, data } = await apiInstance.staffTransactionsGet(
     staffUserId,